GeorgeCodes88/GeorgeCodes88/README.md

 ## 🚀 Projects I'm Proud Of

 - [🧮 Calculator App](https://github.com/GeorgeCodes88/Calculator-App) — my first solo project; basic, but where it all began
-- [📖 Blog Site](https://github.com/GeorgeCodes404/blog-project) —  clean, minimal, and responsive — my best layout work so far
 - [🎬 Movie App](https://github.com/GeorgeCodes88/Movie-App) — search and discover cinematic gems, powered by TMDB
-- [💼 Portfolio Site](https://GeorgeCodes404.github.io/portfolio-site) — you're looking at it (or should be 👀)

 ---